-What Can a Handyman Do in Washington in Washington County, Wisconsin?
+What Can a Handyman Do Without a License in Washington in Washington County, Wisconsin?

 In Wisconsin, most “handyman” work is not governed by a single statewide general contractor license; instead, regulation is largely trade-by-trade (electrical/plumbing/HVAC) plus local building permits.
 A handyman can typically do general repair/maintenance and light carpentry/finish work, but electrical and plumbing work generally requires a properly credentialed licensee and permits.
 Wisconsin does not have a simple statewide ‘handyman exemption’ dollar threshold like some states; the key line is whether the work falls into licensed trades and whether a building permit is required.